pikaroot/pikaroot.github.io/_posts/ByuCTF2023/2023-05-21-ciphermadness.md

 the flag is bductf a message so clear a challenge to hackers a line vere were
 ```

 Nice!
 Getting closer.
 Based on the phrase above, the last two words `vere were` looks weird.
-By looking for possible phrases, the phrase `we revere` should be the correct one.
+By looking for possible combinations, the phrase `we revere` should be the correct one.

 The tool provides a clue placeholder with example inputs.
 This time, insert the input `xfgven=byuctf` to tell the application the correct substitution.

 ![image](https://github.com/pikaroot/pikaroot.github.io/assets/107750005/90edeb90-93fb-4886-9c60-e115a6f05595)

-From here, we get the phrase of the `FLAG`.
+From here, we get the correct phrase of the `FLAG`.

 ***FLAG***: `byuctf{a message so clear a challenge to hackers a line we revere}`